 Research in the group considers three realisations of dynamical quantum matter:

-- Dynamical multiferroicity: A static spin-spiral in space can, via the Dzyaloshiksii-Moriya interaction lead to an effective polarisation; by exploiting the duality between electricity and magnetism in Maxwell’s equations, a complementary effect – Dynamical Multiferroicity – is possible.
+- Dynamical multiferroicity: The Dzyaloshiksii-Moriya interaction leads to an effective polarisation from a static spin spiral; exploiting the duality between electricity and magnetism in Maxwell’s equations, a complementary effect – Dynamical Multiferroicity – is possible.

-- Pumped Dirac materials: Recent pump-probe experiments demonstrate the possibility that Dirac materials may be driven into transient excited states describable by two chemical potentials, one for the electrons and one for the holes.
-Given the Dirac nature of the spectrum, such an inverted population allows the optical tunability of the density of states of the electrons and holes, effectively offering control of the strength of the Coulomb interaction.
+- Pumped Dirac materials: Pump-probe experiments have demonstrated that Dirac materials may be driven into transient excited states with two chemical potentials, one for the electrons and one for the holes, which effectively offers control of the strength of the Coulomb interaction.

 - Odd frequency superconductivity: Most theories of superconductivity consider the limit of equal-time pairing, however, electrons may also be paired at unequal times which leads to superconducting gaps that can be odd in time or, equivalently, frequency.